STIXProject/stixproject.github.io/documentation/security/index.md

 <link href="/css/security.css" rel="stylesheet"/>

-<p class="alert alert-danger"><strong>UNDER DEVELOPMENT:</strong> This guide is still under development.
-Please consider that it may be both inaccurate and/or incomplete.</p>
+<p class="alert alert-danger"><strong>UNDER DEVELOPMENT:</strong> This guide is still under development and the information below may be incomplete.</p>

 There are several potential avenues for attack when processing incoming STIX documents.
 The following list is non-exhaustive and should not take the place of a comprehensive security review that takes into account your unique technology stack and processes.